marcpv1/RpiStats/README.md

 Installation instructions:

--Copy php file to your web server
+ Copy php file to your web server